Schema Markup Example

 Key findings on em dashes:

-• Likely explanation: Writers who use em dashes tend to write more nuanced, explanatory sentences
+• Likely explanation: writers who use em dashes tend to write more nuanced, explanatory sentences

 • These longer, more thoughtful sentences appear in higher-quality content that readers actually engage with

-The lesson: Em dashes aren't causing engagement.
-But they're not the content killer everyone claims either.
+The lesson: em dashes aren't causing engagement, but they're not the content killer everyone claims either.

 The Phrase That Actually Hurt Engagement: "Not Only...
 But Also"